 Lucy has a proven facility to draw out the most from participants, allied with an enthusiasm and expertise in teaching and learning based on many years’ experience of teaching in universities.

 In his practical, hands-on workshops for undergraduates, postgraduates and professional clients, Julian focuses on getting people to enjoy finding better ways to express themselves

-Using imaginative activities carefully designed for your particular needs, Katie helps you develop effective writing techniques, foster good writing habits and have confidence in your writing voice both in and beyond academia.
+Sharing imaginative and practical skills, Katie demystifies the writing process to help you foster good writing habits, develop effective writing techniques and have confidence in your own writing voice both in and beyond academia.